 “Before the bill was passed, I would email state representatives and the governor to see other things I could do for them to reconsider.
 But after the replies, I was just like, ‘I might as well make a petition,’” Goodlow said.
 “A lot of times there’ll be situations in the classroom where a teacher will be doing certain things and you wouldn’t necessarily know without the internet or social media, like when we had that false lockdown, and nobody really knew it was false.
 And they just told parents it was false way later, at 3 PM, and it happened at, I want to say, advisory.
 And nobody would have known [it was false] if it weren’t for students talking about it online.”

-With such a new and influential law, people are wondering if there are better solutions to phone usage in school.
-Odelusi believes a different solution can’t be thought of just yet.
+With such a new and influential law some people are wondering if there are better solutions to phone usage in school.
+Odelusi believes a different solution can’t be identified just yet.

 “There might be [a better solution], but you need to create more data for that.
 You know, I’m a former biology teacher, so I’m big into the scientific method of: you have to go through a trial and then look at your results of your trial to see what new variable you can change to get a new result,” Odelusi said.
 “Ultimately, the goal of school is to maximize student learning, and if that is something that ends up being a result of this [law], then the lawmakers would have been in good standing to decide to do what they did, and I do believe that’s why they did what they did.”

-With Texas banning all phone usage in schools, students, teachers, and administrators struggle to adapt.
-Since the ban, assignments, communication, and daily conveniences have been a struggle, but the law isn’t entirely bad.
-Teachers and administrators have noticed an increase in student participation and dialogue due to a lack of phones.
-Despite these positives, people have been searching for better solutions, with some even creating petitions to change the law.
-But, as nothing has been amended yet, people on school campuses still must adjust to a phone-less school.
+With Texas banning personal communication devices in schools, many students, teachers, and administrators struggle to adapt.
+Since the ban, assignments, communication, and daily conveniences have changed, but the law isn’t entirely bad.
+Teachers and administrators noticed an increase in student participation and dialogue due to a lack of phones.
+Despite these positives, search for better solutions, with some even creating petitions to change the law.
+But, as nothing has been amended yet, people on school campuses must adjust to a phone-less school.